 Facilities: Parking, café, shop, toilets for disabled

-Opening times: Shop & Information centre open all year 10am to 4pm winter 9am to 5pm summer
+Opening times: Shop & Information centre open all year from 10am

 Facilities: Parking (charged), cafe, shop, outdoor seating and picnic areas, children's discovery zone, toilets.